maehr/awesome-digital-history/.github/ISSUE_TEMPLATE/removal.md

 Please provide the title of the item you wish to remove and a link to it, if applicable.

+See the [Editorial Policy](../../EDITORIAL_POLICY.md) for removal criteria.

 **Reason for Removal**

-Briefly explain why you believe this item should be removed from the list.
+Briefly explain why you believe this item should be removed from the list, such as a dead resource, duplicate entry, scope mismatch, misleading description, or ethical concern.

 **Alternative(s)**